A1C3VENOM/minor-project/README.md

-**Proxy Server**
+# Proxy Server

-An HTTP proxy server implemented via python socket programming
+**An HTTP proxy server implemented via python socket programming**

-**Description:**
+# Description:

-This is The Documentation of PROXY SERVER minor which had created by me in BCA - 3rd YEAR.
+**This is The Documentation of PROXY SERVER minor which had done by me in BCA - 3rd YEAR.**